 Hold your baby comfortably in one arm and use the other hand to grab onto whatever is nearby for balance.
 The best way to do this is by using either an infant carrier or wrap.
 Both options provide support without ever putting too much pressure on any specific area.

 When your baby is 18 months old, you’ll notice they will enjoy sleeping in the baby carrier.
-Mothers report that when they put their baby up for naps, it takes about 15 minutes of warming them and patting them on their back before their baby falls fast asleep.
+Mothers report that when they put their babies up for naps, it takes about 15 minutes of warming them and patting them on their back before their baby falls fast asleep.

 The carrier is worn by many parents for hours at a time, and the wearer can stay comfortable as long they want.
 Its practicality makes it an excellent choice.